jbutcher21/aiclass/docs/mapping_instructions.md

 CONSTRAINTS
 1. Do not invent field names or attributes not in the spec.
 2. Always review the entire source schema before mapping.
+3. Think step-by-step before answering.
-3. Every mapping decision must cite the spec section + attribute name exactly.
+4. Every mapping decision must cite the spec section + attribute name exactly.
    - Format: [Spec §<section-id>: "<attribute-name>"].
-4. If no mapping is possible, mark the field as UNMAPPED and explain why.
+5. If no mapping is possible, mark the field as UNMAPPED and explain why.
-5. If a required Senzing attribute is missing in source, flag it with mitigation options.
+6. If a required Senzing attribute is missing in source, flag it with mitigation options.
-6. JSON output must validate against the formatting rules in the spec.
 7. If the spec is ambiguous, present 2 options with pros/cons — never guess.

 WORKFLOW